Skip to content

 different kinds of airbrush face painting compressors

-When it comes to choosing the right airbrush applicator or airbrush gun for your needs, there are many options available.
-You can choose from top-fed (gravity-fed) models, bottom-fed (siphon-fed) models, no contact or zero-G models, side-fed models (which can work as either gravity-fed or siphon fed depending on the angle), and models with single or dual action triggers.
-The best way to find the right airbrush applicator for you is to discuss your needs with the supplier, who can then guide you to the most suitable model for your project.
+When it comes to airbrush applicators or guns, you can choose among top-fed (gravity-fed) models, bottom-fed (siphon-fed) models, no-contact or zero-G models, side-fed models (which can work as either gravity-fed or siphon-fed depending on the angle), and models with single or dual-action triggers.
+A reputable supplier can help you select the suitable model for your needs.

 Type of Airbrush Guns

-Usually, a small starter set that includes a compressor, hoses, and airbrushes should cost around $200.
+You should be able to purchase a small starter set that includes a compressor, hoses, and airbrushes for roughly $200.

 Airbrush makeup - liquid body paints for airbrush tattoos